icinganalysis/icinganalysis.github.io/content/airfoil impingement drop distribution.md

 - Neel, Carr B., Jr., Bergrun, Norman R., Jukoff, David, and Schlaff, Bernard A.: The Calculation of the Heat Required for Wing Thermal Ice Prevention in Specified Icing Conditions.
 NACA-TN-1472, 1947. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068709)
 - Guibert, A. G., Janssen, E., and Robbins, W. M.: Determination of Rate, Area, and Distribution of Impingement of Waterdrops on Various Airfoils from Trajectories Obtained on the Differential Analyzer.
 NACA-RM-9A05, 1949.
-- Bergrun, Norman R.: An Empirical Method Permitting Rapid Determination of the Area, Rate, and Distribution of Water-Drop Impingement on an Airfoil of Arbitrary Section at Subsonic Speeds.
-NACA-TN-2476, 1951.
+- Bergrun, Norman R.: Bergrun, Norman R.: An Empirical Method Permitting Rapid Determination of the Area, Rate, and Distribution of Water-Drop Impingement on an Airfoil of Arbitrary Section at Subsonic Speeds.
+NACA-TN-2476, 1951. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068677)
 - von Glahn, Uwe H., Callaghan, Edmund E., and Gray, Vernon H.: NACA Investigations of Icing-Protection Systems for Turbojet-Engine Installations.
 NACA-RM-E51B12, 1951. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068631)
 - Bergrun, Norman R.: An Empirically Derived Basis for Calculating the Area, Rate, and Distribution of Water-Drop Impingement on Airfoils.
 NACA-TR-1107, 1952.
 - Brun, Rinaldo J., Gallagher, Helen M., and Vogt, Dorothea E.: Impingement of Water Droplets on NACA 651-208 and 651-212 Airfoils at 4° Angle of Attack.
 NACA-TN-2952, 1953.